AceDataCloud/VeoAPI/README.md

 1. **General Logic**:
    - **No image input** → Automatically triggers text to video mode.
-   - **Image input** → Triggers image to video mode (specific behavior determined by the number of images).
+   - **Image input present** → Triggers image to video mode (specific behavior determined by the number of images).
 2. **Image to Video Mode Types**:
    - **First frame mode** (1 image): The first frame is fixed as the input image.
    - **First and last frame mode** (2 images): The first and last frames are fixed as the input images.